BTernaryTau/bternarytau.github.io/miscellaneous/voting-theory/favorite-betrayal-under-star.md

 ---
 layout: default
-title: "Favorite betrayal under STAR (WIP)"
+title: "Favorite betrayal under STAR"
 ---
 # {{ site.title }}
 ## {{ page.title }}

-STAR voting is known to fail the [favorite betrayal criterion](https://en.wikipedia.org/wiki/Comparison_of_electoral_systems#Strategy_criteria), but it is unclear under what situations favorite betrayal is incentivized.
+STAR voting is known to fail the [favorite betrayal criterion](https://en.wikipedia.org/wiki/Comparison_of_electoral_systems#Strategy_criteria), but there is disagreement regarding which situations incentivize favorite betrayal.
 In [A Farewell to Pass/Fail:
 Why We Ditched Later No Harm](https://www.starvoting.us/farewell_to_pass_fail), Emily Dempsey says:

 > Specifically, STAR Voting only incentivizes Favorite Betrayal when there is a Condorcet Cycle.
 Not much is known about how likely Condorcet Cycles are in real-world elections, but they are certainly less likely (and, I would wager, much more difficult for a voter to predict) than other problematic phenomena such as Vote Splitting and Center Squeeze Scenarios, in which many other voting systems incentivize Favorite Betrayal and STAR Voting does not.